Education

 - Complete professional education core courses in the teacher education program to earn teacher certification.

-After admission to the teacher education program, you'll take core courses like these, designed to give you the skills and knowledge you'll need to bring into your own classroom:
+After admission to the teacher education program, you'll take core courses like these, designed to give you the skills and knowledge you'll need to be an effective teacher:

 Classroom Management